readthedocs/sphinx-autoapi/README.rst

     :target: https://github.com/python/black
     :alt: Formatted with Black

-Sphinx AutoAPI provides "autodoc" style documentation for multiple programming languages without needing to load, run, or import the project being documented.
+Sphinx AutoAPI is a Sphinx extension for generating complete API documentation without needing to load, run, or import the project being documented.

-In contrast to the traditional `Sphinx autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_, which is Python-only and uses code imports,
-AutoAPI finds and generates documentation by parsing source code.
+In contrast to the traditional `Sphinx autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_, which requires manual authoring and uses code imports, AutoAPI finds and generates documentation by parsing source code.

 Language Support